 Over 60% of traffic to careers websites is from mobile devices and over 35% of job applications are made from mobile devices and tablets.
 So it’s really important that your careers site user experience is consistent regardless of device.

-3. Use real photos of real people that really work for you
+Use real photos, of real people that actually work for you

 That means no stock images, and no images “borrowed” from Google image search.
 It means photos of your team doing whatever it is they normally do.
 Prospective applicants want to see what it’s like to work at your company.
 They want to see whether what you said in your employee value proposition is true.
 They want to see what your office looks like.
 They want to get an idea of whether it’s the sort of place they might want to work before they make a significant investment in applying to work for you.